MIGRAINES & HEADACHES

 Primary Headaches and Neck Tension

-Ninety-five percent of headaches are primary headaches, such as tension, migraine, or cluster headaches.
-These types of headaches are not caused by disease.
-The headache itself is the primary concern.
-These days many people are working from home and spend more time sitting, at a computer, and in a fixed position or posture.
-This can increase joint irritation and muscle tension in the upper back, shoulders and neck, often resulting in headaches.
+These days many people are working from home, and often sit at a computer in a fixed position for extended periods of time.
+This can increase joint irritation and muscle tension in the neck, shoulders, and upper back, often resulting in headaches.

 Dr. Hall suggests the following:

 • Low-impact exercise may help relieve the pain associated with primary headaches.
 However, if you are prone to dull, throbbing headaches, you may need to avoid heavy exercises that cause a lot of strain.
-Engage in such activities as walking and low-impact aerobics and light weight lifting.
+Make a habit to be active during the day to manage stress and build endurance.
+Activities as walking, cycling, swimming, low-impact aerobics, and light resistance training can release endorphins and relieve stress hormones.
+Specific neck stretches and deep breathing exercises can directly target muscle tension and improve circulation.

 OFFICE HOURS